-WS541 Discourses of the Extreme: from the reactionaries to the end of the 2nd World War thinking, the nature of the numerous demands as well as their influence on society.
+WS541 Discourses of the Extreme: from the reactionaries to the end of the 2nd World War

+This course aims to analyze discourses, ideologies and organizations that, since the beginning of the 19th century, have opposed themselves radically and violently to the world order and the social evolution that stem from the philosophy of the Enlightenment.
+Lectures, punctuated by text analysis and oral presentations, aim to examine the factors that motivated the emergence of such thinking, the nature of the numerous demands as well as their influence on society.
 The reactionaries' discourse (Burke, Maistre, Bonald) will be analyzed, as well as those of anti-egalitarians, anti-democrats and anti-state propagandists (Gobineau, Renan, Spencer).
 The appearance, at the end of the 19th century, of the anarchist movement (Proudhon, Bakounine, Kropotkine), of violent trade unionism (Sorel) as well as of proto-fascist ideology (Barrès, Psichari, Drumont) will also be studied in order to better understand the origin of large mass movements typical of the 20th century.
 Students will then reflect on the nature of the different political discourses of the extreme produced during the Interwar period (Maurras, Schmitt, Spengler, Drieu La Rochelle, Strauss) in order to better understand the particularities of totalitarian systems.
 The main question that will be raised during this course is the place occupied by the anti-modern in the political and ideological history of the two last centuries.
 The studies of Isaiah Berlin, Zeev Sternhell, Albert O Hirschman and Antoine Compagnon will be presented and criticized in order to better understand their different hypotheses.